prajwel/curvit/README.md

 ## Getting started

-**curvit**'s capabilities can be best demonstrated by examples.
+Curvit's capabilities can be best demonstrated by examples.
 First, we need to get events list to be provided as input (an events list is a FITS file containing events).
 Go to ISSDC's [AstroBrowse website](https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp) and download UVIT data of your interest.
 Here, for example, the publicly available Level2 data of FO Aqr was chosen (Observation ID: `G06_084T01_9000000710`).

 This dataset, `LEVL2AS1UVT20161005G06_084T01_9000000710.zip`, is a compressed file which needs to be extracted.
 Once extracted, a directory named `20161005_G06_084T01_9000000710_level2` can be found.
 This directory has the following structure.